data-science-lab-amsterdam/skippa/README.md

 - [ ] Input validation in transformers
 - [ ] Support arbitrary transformer (if column-preserving)
 - [ ] Investigate if Skippa can directly extend sklearn's Pipeline
+- [ ] Eliminate the need to call columns explicitly
+- [ ] Add more transformations

 ## Credits